Glued spaces and lower Ricci curvature bounds: Introduction and Statement of Main Results

 \subsubsection{Acknowledgments}

 Parts of this work were done when the author stayed as a Longterm Visitor at the Fields Institute in Toronto during the Thematic Program on {\it Nonsmooth Riemannian and Lorentzian Geometry}.
 I want to thank the organizers of the program and the Fields Institute for providing an excellent research environment.
-I want to thank Philipp Reiser for stimulating discussion about gluing constructions and surgery and for remarks on an earlier version of this article.
-I also want to thank Alexander Lytchak for asking about the validity of Theorem \ref{th:re}.
+I want to thank Philipp Reiser for stimulating discussions about gluing constructions and surgery and for remarks on an earlier version of this article.
+I also want to thank Alexander Lytchak for suggesting Theorem \ref{th:re}.
+Finally, I am very grateful to the unknow referee whose insightful comments and remarks lead to major improvements in the final version of this article.